25prabhu10/notes/docs/Concepts/Web/RESTful_Web_Services.md

 - Application
 - State

-The responses from the API tell the client what it can do.
+The responses from the API tell the client what it can do

 - Responses should include links to the actions available
 - Single (root) entry point